google-marketing-solutions/madpmax/README.md

 ## Instructions

-The Performance Max Asset Automation solution can be deployed on Google Cloud through Terraform.
+The Mad Pmax: Performance Max Asset Automation solution can be deployed on Google Cloud through Terraform.
 See the steps below.
 This will require roughly 2-4 hours to deploy.

-1. ### Access the repository

-    Check that you have access to the [solutions_pmax_asset_automation-readers](https://groups.google.com/a/professional-services.goog/g/Solutions_pmax_asset_automation-readers) Google group (with your company email address).
-This is necessary to clone the project repository into your Google Cloud Project (you should have Project Owner or Project Editor permissions).
-If you don’t have access or you are not sure, contact your Google representatives or email <mad-pmax@google.com>

-2. ### Make a copy of the [Mad pMax Template sheet](https://docs.google.com/spreadsheets/d/1uj1IA7Bf8W5av2h1Mw_WEAyhiWa6Rxu9KbFxKXW3v2k/copy)
+1. ### Make a copy of the [Mad pMax Template sheet](https://docs.google.com/spreadsheets/d/1uj1IA7Bf8W5av2h1Mw_WEAyhiWa6Rxu9KbFxKXW3v2k/copy)

      See usage instructions in the [Template Sheet Guide](#template-sheet-guide) section.

-3. ### Create a new or Select an existing Google Cloud Project
+2. ### Create a new or Select an existing Google Cloud Project

       Select an **existing Cloud Project** to deploy the solution, or follow the next steps to **create a new cloud project**.